javxzo/javxzo/README.md

 ## Hello there! 🪼🪐

 Nice to meet you!
 I'm **_Javeria_**, a student at YorkU studying Computer Science and Business.
-I like working with statistics, graphs, data, and machine learning.
+I enjoy working with statistics, graphs, data, and machine learning.

-- 🔭 I’m currently working on an _F1 Profile and Analysis Project_ - with Web Scraping, Python, Pandas and more!
+🔭 I’m currently working on an _F1 Profile and Analysis Project_ using web scraping, Python, Pandas, and more!
-- 🌱 I’m currently learning R and AWS (🥹)!
+🌱 I’m learning R and AWS (🥹)!
-- 💬 Ask me about my Fragrance Analytics project (My favourite so far!)
+💬 Ask me about my Fragrance Analytics project — it's my favorite so far!
-- 📫 Check out my socials!
-I'd love to work with you :)
+📫 Check out my socials!
+I'd love to collaborate with you :)

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/javeria-alam-xzo)